I'm Ready to Succeed

-Learn more about Vi
+Learn more about Cathy

-Julie Shank, ASC Assistant and Receptionist
+Julie Shank, ASC and Writing Program Assistant

 It is my hope that you feel welcome and comfortable in the Academic Success Center.

-Please don’t hesitate to ask questions, make suggestions or express concerns.
+Please don’t hesitate to ask questions, make suggestions, or express concerns.
 I look

-forward to meeting
+forward to meeting you!

 Learn more about Julie